 The number of districts in the state whose partisan leans are between R+5 and D+5.

 The demographic and partisan breakdown of South Carolina’s new map

 The racial makeup of each district is of the voting-age population.

 The South Carolina NAACP amended its complaint against the state's new congressional districts, alleging the state Legislature "chose perhaps the worst option of the available maps in terms of its harmful impact on Black voters."
 A two-week trial is scheduled to begin on Feb.
 28, 2022.

 Latest changes 🤖

 Our latest coverage

-Who controls redistricting in South Carolina in 2021?
+Who controls redistricting in South Carolina right now?

 Republicans fully control the congressional redistricting process.
 New maps are drawn and passed by the Republican state legislature and signed into law by the Republican governor.

 All of the other proposed maps in South Carolina